12VAC5-200-10. Definitions.

 "Eligibility determination" means the process of obtaining required information regarding family size, income, and other related data in order to establish charges to the applicant.

-"Family" or "family unit" means the applicant and other such household members who together constitute one economic unit.
+"Family" or "family unit" means the applicant and other household members who together constitute one economic unit.
 An economic unit is one or more individuals who generally reside together and share income.
 The economic unit shall count in its income any contributions to the unit from persons not necessarily living with the unit.

 A parent may be a biological, adoptive, or stepparent.

-A husband and wife who are separated and are not living together shall be considered to be separate family units.
+Spouses who are separated and are not living together shall be considered to be separate family units.

-"Flat rate charges" means charges for specified goods or services that are to be charged to all clients regardless of income and with no eligibility determination.
+"Flat rate charges" means charges for specified goods or services that are to be charged to clients regardless of income and with no eligibility determination.

 "Gross income" means total cash receipts before taxes from all sources.
 These include money wages and salaries before any deductions, but do not include food or rent in lieu of wages.
 These receipts include net receipts from nonfarm or farm self-employment (e.g., receipts from an applicant's own business or farm expenses) income, plus any depreciation shown on income tax forms.
 They include regular payments from social security or railroad retirement, unemployment and workers' compensation, strike benefits from union funds, veterans' benefits, training stipends, alimony, child support, and military family allotments or other regular support from an absent family member or someone not living in the household; private pensions, government employee pensions (including military retirement pay), and regular insurance or annuity payments; and income from dividends, interest, net rental income, net royalties, or periodic receipts from estates or trusts, lump sum settlements, and net gambling or lottery winnings.